Event Driven Clustering Algorithm: Data Representation and Algorithm Output

-We begin with a brief description of how event cameras work.
-Each pixel of an event camera keeps a reference illumination value, and when it feels a brightness change with relation to that reference, that surpass a predefined threshold.
-Upon detecting such a change, the pixel performs two actions: \begin{itemize} \item Updates the reference value to the current illumination value. \item Reports an event, that includes the following information: \begin{itemize} \item The timestamp of the event (in resolution of microseconds). \item The pixel coordinates that reported the event. \item The polarity of the event, namely whether the event was triggered by a positive change in the illumination, or a negative one. \end{itemize} \end{itemize} At the end, instead of frames, the output of the camera is an asynchronous list of events, sorted by their timestamp, of the form
+We begin with a brief overview of the operating principles of event cameras.
+Each pixel maintains a reference illumination level and generates an event whenever the change in brightness relative to this reference exceeds a predefined threshold.
+Upon detecting such a change, the pixel performs two actions: \begin{itemize} \item It updates its reference value to the current illumination level. \item It emits an event containing the following information: \begin{itemize} \item The timestamp of the event (with microsecond resolution), \item The spatial coordinates of the pixel, \item The polarity of the event, indicating whether the brightness change is positive or negative. \end{itemize} \end{itemize} Consequently, instead of producing image frames, the camera outputs an asynchronous stream of events ordered by time.
+Each event is represented as

-where $t_{i}$ is the timestamp of the event, $(x_{i},y_{i})$ are the pixel coordinates, and $p_{i}$ stands for the polarity, such that $p_{i}=1$ if the event is positive, and $p_{i}=-1$ for negative events.
+where $t_{i}$ denotes the timestamp, $(x_{i},y_{i})$ are the pixel coordinates, and $p_{i}$ is the polarity, with $p_{i}=1$ for positive events and $p_{i}=-1$ for negative events.
 In the sequel, the polarity $p_{i}$ is not used and will therefore be omitted.